biometricITC/cPP-biometrics/4_Methodology/attacks_for_vein/attack_1-2.md

 Attacker prints target user’s vein image on paper using the printer and stick it on a bottle for palm vein verification or a round transparent tube (size of tube is the same size as finger) for finger vein verification.
-There is no special requirement for the paper and printer as described in the Appendix X. 2-3-1 "Create and present the PAI for print attack”.
+There is no special requirement for the paper and printer as described in Appendix X. 2-3-1 "Create and present the PAI for print attack”.

 Variations
 ==========